mrowe/mojain.com.au/content/about.md

 We are based in the quiet, leafy suburb of Briar Hill in Melbourne's outer north east and specialise in local small businesses and sole proprietors, but also have long standing relationships with larger groups.

+#### &nbsp;

+> *"Jo Askham from Mojain Pty Ltd has provided us with accounting and IT support for over 8 years and I can highly recommend her precision, foresight and integrity in handling our group of companies"* - Geoff Stebbins, Glenmar Industries Pty Ltd

+#### &nbsp;

 ---

 ## Our people